vsg-dev/vsgTutorial/2_Foundations/vsgXchange.md

     #define vsgXchange_OSG
 ~~~

-At runtime to list the supported features you call the ReaderWriter::getFeatures(Features&)) method, this return true when the ReaderWriter is implemented and adds the supported features to the feature structure, and return false is nothing format is supported - such as when vsgXchange is not compiled against the required dependency.
+At runtime to list the supported features you call the ReaderWriter::getFeatures(Features&) method, this returns true when the ReaderWriter is implemented and adds the supported features to the feature structure, and returns false if the format is not supported - such as when vsgXchange is not compiled against the required dependency.

 ## vsgconv